Hiiirad/csv-to-database/README.md

 ## Getting Started

+This program will only works on **Linux** systems and I believe it would be work perfectly on Macbooks.
+My OS is Ubuntu 18.04 and I design this program to run on all debian-based linux systems.
+The installation process will be different if you use other linux distributions.

 This program import all data of a _CSV_ file to database.
 (When I say database, I mean _SQL_ database)

 ### Features